The Most Reverend Donald W. Trautman, Bishop Emeritus of Erie, PA, presiding at Mass during the 2013 Assembly in Seattle

 Who We Are

 The Association of U.S. Catholic Priests was founded by twenty-seven priests hailing from 15 (arch)diocese(s) and 11 states at St. Mary’s Seminary in Mundelein, Illinois in 2011.
 Together, they founded AUSCP because they saw a crucial need for a national forum for the nation’s priests.
-The association is based on individual membership where every priest has a vote.
+The Association is based on individual membership where every priest has a vote.
 Since that historic gathering, the Association has held three national Assemblies, gathering hundreds of priests from across the country and has grown to more than 1000 members.
 The priests who gathered for our 2014 Assembly in St. Louis represented 8500 years of pastoral service to God's People.